Workshops and Advising

 Fellowships allow you to receive a salary and tuition, set your own research agenda, earn prestige and develop career enhancing networks.
 In this session we’ll cover the basics, including where to search for funding and what goes into a successful application.
 Learn about opportunities to work in national and international labs.
 External funding is not just for U.S. citizens!
 We’ll discuss options for international students as well.

-Students interested in the NSF GRFP, which provides 3 years of tuition and salary to graduate students in 30 STEM disciplines, are encouraged to attend this introduction to the program.
+Students interested in the NSF GRFP, which provides 3 years of tuition and salary to graduate students in 30 STEM disciplines, are encouraged to view this introduction to the program.
 We discussed the benefits, eligibility, and the selection criteria for strong candidates.
-We will also offer an overview of our successful BOOTCAMP program.
-(Attendance is not mandatory to participate in the Bootcamp.)
+We also offered an overview of our successful BOOTCAMP program.
 Each year, Rensselaer students successfully earn this award.
 U.S. citizens, nationals, or permanent residents are eligible.

-Summer Bootcamp: 1st and 2nd year graduate students (fall 2025) and rising seniors are encouraged to register for this proven 4 week virtual program (no classes required) to develop strong applications to the NSF GRFP.
+NSF GRFP Bootcamp: 1st year graduate students (fall 2026) and rising seniors are encouraged to register for this proven 4 week virtual program (no classes required) to develop strong applications to the NSF GRFP.
 This asynchronous online virtual program of self-paced activities is designed to help you develop strong application statements.
-Note: international students that may be eligible for an NSF Dissertation Improvement grant may benefit from participating in this Bootcamp.
-Email madige@rpi.edu for information.
-August 4th - 25th.
-Alumni are welcome to participate.
+The next session begins August 3rd.

 Please see this OVERVIEW of the benefits of the NSF GRFP and what to expect during the Bootcamp.